Supplements

 - Tell your clinician everything you take.
 This is the one that matters most, and it is not so I can lecture you.
 It is so that someone holding the whole picture can catch an interaction, or a waste of money, before it becomes a problem.

-Underneath all of it is one plain fact: with supplements, no one is checking for you.
+Underneath all of it is one plain fact: with supplements, no one is checking whether the thing works, or reliably whether the label is true, before it reaches you.
 The most useful thing you can be is a little skeptical.

 How I think about supplements with patients